Wigpool: Fauna

 Nesting birds include mallard.
 Common frog, palmate newt and smooth newt breed in the pools.
 Dragonflies recorded include four-spotted chaser, broad-bodied chaser, southern hawker, brown hawker, emperor, common darter and the small red damselfly.

 Conservation

-Support of the heathland restoration project requires flail cutting of gorse and birch scrub, and the cutting of regenerating birch by hand.
+Support of the heathland restoration project requires flail cutting of gorse and birch scrub, and the cutting of regenerating birch manually.

 Key for the larger pond is maintaining high water levels by ensuring damming and drains, which flow into the pool, remain in good order.
 Encroaching alder and willow scrub are cleared from the marsh and pool margins.
 The site is kept as open as possible to encourage plant life.

 Key for the smaller pond is ensuring good drainage and controlling the purple moor-grass tussocks.

 Heather must be cut at intervals to maintain good regrowth.

 Walks

 There is a publication which details places to visit for recreation, and for observing particular wildlife in this part of the Forest of Dean.